cmorterud/cmorterud.github.io/_posts/2026-05-23-terasort-data-movement.markdown

 comparison function.
 At cluster scale, the interesting part is data movement.

 The project I worked on used Chapel to sort TeraSort-style records across multiple locales.
-Each record had a 10-byte key and an 88-byte value.
 The goal was to produce one globally sorted output, even though the input was spread across machines.

 This is a useful systems problem because local correctness is not enough.